-- Receipts for any casual sale of property. - (2) Receipts exempt from taxation.

-- (3) The portion of receipts realized from the sale or maturity of securities or other obligations that represent a return of principal - (4) The portion of receipts from financial swaps and other similar financial derivatives that represents the notional principal amount that generates the cash flow traded in the swap agreement.
+- (1) Receipts for any casual sale of property. - (2) Receipts from nonapportionable income. - (3) Receipts exempt from taxation. - (4) The portion of receipts realized from the sale or maturity of securities or other obligations that represent a return of principal. - (5) The portion of receipts from financial swaps and other similar financial derivatives that represents the notional